sccn/sccn.github.io/tutorials/08_Plot_data/Data_Averaging.md

 Select again the <span style="color: brown"> Plot → ERP map series → In 3-D</span> menu item.
-If you have already generated a spline file for this channel location structure, you may enter it here in the first edit box (first click on the *Use existing spline file or structure* to activate the edit box, then browse for a datafile).
-If you have not made such a file, you will need generate one.
+If you have already generated a spline file for this channel location structure, you may enter it here in the first edit box (first click on the *Use existing spline file or structure* to activate the edit box, then browse for a data file).
+If you do not have such a file, you will need to generate one.

 However, first, your channel locations must be co-registered with the 3-D head template to be plotted.
 Note that if you are using one of the